Georgia News

 First and foremost, we’re not quite “there” yet in our disease resistance program.
 Our current and future efforts are experimental and will most likely continue to be so for many years.
 Neither the Georgia chapter nor our parent organization can guarantee disease resistance in trees we release to landowners like you, and we cannot commit to a specific timeline in that regard.
 That boils down to a good chance that many trees we have today may not carry sufficient disease resistance, so most likely will not live to become the “mighty giants” we all hope and dream about.
 While we are making great progress towards our goal, the science of conquering chestnut diseases takes time.

-The Georgia chapter has worked with over 220 landowners on projects ranging from small demonstration and/or educational plantings of only a few trees to large experimental orchards with thousands of trees.
+The Georgia chapter has worked with nearly 300 landowners on projects ranging from small demonstration and/or educational plantings of only a few trees to large experimental orchards with thousands of trees.
 Chapter volunteers help landowners get started, then turn the project over to the landowner for long-term maintenance and upkeep.
 As an all-volunteer organization with limited resources and funding, we try to be careful about establishing new orchard projects so we can make sure our current projects are successful.
 Obviously, we want all partnerships with landowners to be successful.

 Here are some things we ask of anyone interested in planting chestnuts on our behalf: